imgproxy/imgproxy/docs/generating_the_url_advanced.md

 w:%width
 ```

 Defines the width of the resulting image.
 When set to `0`, imgproxy will calculate the resulting width using the defined height and source aspect ratio.
-When set to `0` and the `crop` resizing type is used, imgproxy will use the full width of the source image.

 Default: `0`